 In addition to her work with mainstream and gifted student populations at all academic levels, she has developed writing programs and projects for at-risk teens, deaf and hearing-impaired children, and learning-disabled students.
 She has also created grief workshops for adults and children, programs for cancer patients, survivors of domestic violence, residents of homeless shelters, and for mental-health patients and stroke patients in a hospital setting.

 “These experiences have all enriched me,” she says, "in what they've revealed about the endless possibilities and complexities of human connection, as well as about the healing powers of writing."

 Traxler has edited and published two regional history anthologies, Vintage and In Our Time, which collect the memories of people who came of age on the Great Plains between the years 1910 and 1975 (Smoky Hill River Press).

-Traxler is a past recipient of Ploughshares' Cohen Award; Nimrod’s Pablo Neruda Award; The Writer's Voice of New York City Open Voice Award for Short Fiction; the Hackney Literary Award for Short Fiction; Radcliffe’s Presidential Discretionary Award; a Kansas Literary Fellowship; 1994 and '99 Poetry Society of America Writers Magazine/Emily Dickinson Award honors; the Alice Carter Award for Poetry from Kansas University; and the Georgia State University Award for Short Fiction.
+She is a past recipient of Radcliffe's Presidential Discretionary Award; Ploughshares' Cohen Award; Nimrod’s Pablo Neruda Award; The Writer's Voice of New York City Open Voice Award for Short Fiction; the Cecil Hackney National Literary Award for Short Fiction; The Moth Magazine's Short Story Award (Ireland); a Kansas Literary Fellowship; 1994 and '99 Poetry Society of America Writers Magazine/Emily Dickinson Award honors; the Alice Carter Award for Poetry from Kansas University; the Georgia State University Award for Short Fiction, and the 2019 Kansas Book Award in Poetry.
 She is also a past Grand Prize winner of the International Imitation Hemingway Competition.